schappim/mBot-Gitbook/section-4-chapter-23-the-if-and-ifelse-control-structure.md

 Question 4.22.3: What is the way to have more alternative options in case an "if" condition turns up to be False?

-A. There is no way since when a condition is False, the program always exits immediately the "if" control block.
+A. There is no way since when a condition is false, the program always exits immediately the "if" control block.

 B. We can combine more "if" and "if...else" blocks by nesting one into the other.

-C. We can nest the "if" and "if...else" blocks so that they sooner or later can be evaluated to True.
+C. We can nest the "if" and "if...else" blocks so that  sooner or later they can be evaluated to true.

 D. We can use consecutive loops.